sagemath/sagewiki_to_gh-2022-10-10/CombinatoricaCompare.md

  * [http://reference.wolfram.com/mathematica/Combinatorica/ref/EdgeWeight.html EdgeWeight] is an option that allows the user to associate weights with edges.
 1 is the default weight. [http://reference.wolfram.com/mathematica/Combinatorica/ref/EdgeWeight.html EdgeWeight] can be set as part of the graph data structure.
  * [http://reference.wolfram.com/mathematica/Combinatorica/ref/EquivalenceRelationQ.html EquivalenceRelationQ][r] yields True if the matrix r defines an equivalence relation. [http://reference.wolfram.com/mathematica/Combinatorica/ref/EquivalenceRelationQ.html EquivalenceRelationQ][g] tests whether the adjacency matrix of graph g defines an equivalence relation.
  * Equivalences[g, h] lists the vertex equivalence classes between graphs g and h defined by their vertex degrees.
 Equivalences[g] lists the vertex equivalences for graph g defined by the vertex degrees.
 Equivalences[g, h, f1, f2, ...] and Equivalences[g, f1, f2, ...] can also be used, where f1, f2, ... are functions that compute other vertex invariants.
 It is expected that for each function fi, the call fi[g, v] returns the corresponding invariant at vertex v in graph g.
 The functions f1, f2, ... are evaluated in order, and the evaluation stops either when all functions have been evaluated or when an empty equivalence class is found.
 Three vertex invariants, [http://reference.wolfram.com/mathematica/Combinatorica/ref/DegreesOf2Neighborhood.html DegreesOf2Neighborhood], [http://reference.wolfram.com/mathematica/Combinatorica/ref/NumberOf2Paths.html NumberOf2Paths], and Distances are Combinatorica functions and can be used to refine the equivalences.
- * [http://reference.wolfram.com/mathematica/Combinatorica/ref/EulerianCycle.html EulerianCycle][g] finds an Eulerian cycle of g if one exists.
- * [http://reference.wolfram.com/mathematica/Combinatorica/ref/EulerianQ.html EulerianQ][g] yields True if graph g is Eulerian, meaning there exists a tour that includes each edge exactly once.
  * [http://reference.wolfram.com/mathematica/Combinatorica/ref/ExactRandomGraph.html ExactRandomGraph][n, e] constructs a random labeled graph of exactly e edges and n vertices.
  * [http://reference.wolfram.com/mathematica/Combinatorica/ref/ExtractCycles.html ExtractCycles][g] gives a maximal list of edge-disjoint cycles in graph g.
  * [http://reference.wolfram.com/mathematica/Combinatorica/ref/FindCycle.html FindCycle][g] finds a list of vertices that define a cycle in graph g.